-Group health insurance coverage is provided through TRS-ActiveCare, the statewide public school employee health insurance program.
+Group health insurance coverage is available to all employees.
 The district's contribution to employee insurance premiums is determined annually by the board of trustees.
-Employees eligible for health insurance coverage include the following:
+Detailed descriptions of insurance coverage, prices, and eligibility requirements are provided to all employees in a separate booklet entitled 2023-2024 Medical Benefits Guide.